montygracey/mediaconverter/README.md

 This will start both the backend server (on port 5000) and the frontend development server (on port 3000).

-## Deploying to Render

-This project includes a `render.yaml` file for easy deployment to Render.

-1. Sign up or login to [Render](https://render.com)
-2. Connect your GitHub/GitLab repository with the codebase
-3. Create a new Web Service:
-   - Select your repository
-   - Render will automatically detect the render.yaml file
-   - Confirm the configuration settings

-4. Set up environment variables:
-   - The render.yaml already defines most needed variables
-   - Add your `MONGO_URI` for your MongoDB connection
-   - `JWT_SECRET` will be auto-generated

-5. Confirm deployment settings:
-   - Build command: `npm install && npm run install-server && npm run install-client && npm run build`
-   - Start command: `npm start`

-6. Install required system packages:
-   - In the Advanced settings, add these system packages:
-     - `python3`
-     - `python3-pip`
-     - `ffmpeg`

-7. Click "Create Web Service" to deploy

-The application is configured to use a 10GB disk mount for downloaded files and will create a free MongoDB instance through Render.

 ## API Documentation